EZ Tie Down Floor Anchor

 This floor tie down or tie back is a must have for any body shop.

-These cylinder-shaped, wedge-type anchors can be installed in your existing floor and create a tie-down frame stall for your shop in a jiffy.
-With a 3 1/2" concrete core drill, the 560-I's can be installed in existing floors and wedge into immovable position so you can work in almost an position around a damaged vehicle.
+Install these cylinder-shaped, wedge-type anchors in your existing floor to create a tie down frame stall for your shop in a jiffy.
+With a 3 1/2" concrete core drill, you can set the EZ Tie Down Anchor in the floor so you can work in almost any position around a damaged vehicle.

 The covered anchors create a smooth surface for wheeled or castered equipment and make clean-up and sweeping easy.
 Chains are easily replaced by simply knocking the wedge down, turning the wedge sideways and then pulling it up through the cylinder.

 New chains can be installed by removing a pin from the bottom of the wedge, taking out the old chain and substituting the new.
 The wedge can be slipped into the cylinder sideways, set upright and pulled into its previous locking position.